nirbarazida/Data-mining-project/README.md

 the user to pick  a factor that will allow the program to run as fast as possible while avoiding blockage. default value is 1.5 seconds.

-- **THREADING** - when this mode is on, the program will scrap from each of the input WEBSITE_NAMES concurrently using threading.
+- **Multiprocessing** - when this mode is on, the program will scrap from each of the input WEBSITE_NAMES concurrently using Multiprocessing.
 If the mode is turned off  it will run over this list in a loop. default value is False.

 - **CREATE_DB** - gives the user an option to create a new data base and store the information in it. default value is